Farjp/LabelMap-to-BBox/README.md

 # LabelMap-to-BoundingBox
-This project converts label maps in medical imaging to bounding boxes, visualizes them on axial CT slices, and overlays segmentation masks for context.
-It helps analyze segmentation outputs and ensures efficient debugging in medical image processing workflows.
+This project extracts bounding boxes from segmentation maps (masks) in medical imaging datasets.
+If your dataset includes segmentation maps but lacks bounding boxes, this repository provides a solution to extract bounding boxes from the segmentation masks.
+It helps visualize these bounding boxes on axial CT slices and overlays the segmentation masks for context, aiding in efficient analysis and debugging of segmentation outputs in medical image processing workflows.

 # LabelMap-to-BBox